 Carrots help in reducing the chances of a stroke.
 According to a Harvard University study, regular intake of vegetables, including carrots, can reduce the possibility of a stroke.
 A person who has at least eight servings of fruits and vegetables reduces his chance of stroke by 30%.

-When you are picking carrots for kid, make sure you get her one that has no cuts, bruises, or soft spots.
-Peel and cut the carrot in half and let her munch on the pieces.
-If she doesn’t fancy it, you can juice the carrot up and make a smoothie out of it.
+When picking a carrot for your child, make sure you get one that has no cuts, bruises, or soft spots.
+Peel and cut the carrot in half and let them munch on the pieces.
+If they don’t fancy it, you can juice the carrot up and make a smoothie out of it.

 Most kids love carrots because they are tasty and slightly sweet.
 But like other veggies, carrots can get boring, especially if you give it to your child daily.
 Here are a few ideas on how to cook carrots, while retaining their nutrients, to make them appealing to children.